 POLS 445 Public Affairs Internship (2 or 4)

 In order to receive credit for a public affairs internship, a student must complete a substantial writing project in the semester following the internship.
 That project must be approved by the Political Science Department prior to the commencement of the internship.
 To secure approval the student must submit a proposal which 1) describes the nature of the internship and the duties it entails, 2) outlines the writing project, 3) contains a substantial bibliography of related materials, and 4) is signed by a member of the department who has agreed to supervise the project.
 The proposal must be approved prior to the commencement of the internship.
 Pass/fail is not permitted.
-Prerequisite: Professor consent and prerequisite override required.
+Prerequisite: Instructor prerequisite override required.

 POLS 446 Political Simulations (2)

 Students learn not only about theories and institutions, but also about how actors behave within them.
 In the simulation modules, students assume the roles of political participants appropriate to the particular exercise learn to respond pragmatically to changing conditions of political situations.
 The simulations for a particular module derive from the institutions and events related to American or international politics, and might include the United Nations, U.S. National Security Council, or the U.S. Supreme Court.
 Open only to juniors and seniors.